mwittig/pimatic-milight-reloaded/README.md

 * Improve the support for the new full color bulbs by adding the missing features, i.e. color temperature and saturation control
 * Provide a custom UI control
-* Provide more action for other stuff like effect mode control and advanced dimming with fading
+* Provide more actions for other stuff like effect mode control and advanced dimming with fading

 ## Contributions